-9.2 Allowing Other Devices to Register Locally
+7.2 Allowing Other Devices to Register Locally

-The BB3-7301/MX-73 can be the BBMD that other devices register with.
+The BB3-7101/MX-71 can be the BBMD that other devices register with.
 The screen shot below shows that three other devices have registered with this BBMD, and broadcast messages will now be sent explicitly to these locations.
 In this case, there are NAT routers between this local device and the three remote devices.
 While they are all on physically separate local networks, they will appear as a single BACnet network even if the local networks are miles apart.
 The local BACnet client will be able to communicate with these remote BACnet devices as a result of the foreign registration.

 Note that foreign registration only provides communication with a single remote device.
-If communicating with an entire remote network of BACnet devices is the intent, then full BACnet routing is required and the foreign device should be another BACnet router.
+If communicating with an entire remote network of BACnet devices is the intent, then a full BACnet router is required, and BBMD would be handled by the BACnet router (disable everything on this BBMD Settings page if connected via a BACnet router).